 Head of federal affairs, Uber

-Vice president of global public policy (Crowell) and director of public policy (Monje), Twitter
+Global vice president of public policy and philanthropy (Crowell) and director of public policy and philanthropy, US and Canada (Monje), Twitter

 Vice president for cybersecurity policy, US Chamber of Commerce

 Eggers, who represents an enormously influential lobbying group, has pushed the White House and Congress to expand cybersecurity efforts across the government.
 His voice may have been heard.
 In the last year, the Trump administration has created two new cybersecurity divisions within the Department of Homeland Security and the NSA.

 President and CEO, BSA | The Software Alliance

 The Software Alliance advocates for companies such as Adobe, Intel, Apple, and Symantec.
 It has long pushed for tougher rules for data piracy, for example.
 Now it also faces growing calls from lawmakers for tougher privacy regulations.
 Because those calls are coming from both sides of the aisle, Espinel may be well positioned to field them.
 She worked on intellectual-property issues for the United States trade representative under President George W. Bush and on similar issues for President Obama’s White House.